GaaneshT/tp/docs/UserGuide.md

 title: User Guide
 ---

-TutorSynch is a **desktop app for managing student contacts and academic details, optimized for use via a Command Line Interface** (CLI) while still having the benefits of a Graphical User Interface (GUI).
-If you can type fast, TutorSynch can get your contact management or other administrative tasks done faster than traditional GUI apps.
+TutorSynch is a **desktop app built for independent tutors, designed to help manage student contacts, academic details and payments with ease**.
+It is **optimized for use via a Command Line Interface (CLI)** while still offering the benefits of a Graphical User Interface (GUI).
+If you can type fast, TutorSynch can handle your contact management, payment tracking and student data organisation more efficiently than traditional GUI-only apps.

 * Table of Contents
 {:toc}